SuemyInagaki/G-R/README.md

 You can simulate using the app by clicking the link below.
 As at first we developed it to be a mobile app, we've restricted the screen size to simulate how it works on a cell phone.
 Also, the app isn't complete yet, but it's a great way to experience and feel what it would be like if you were to use the app in the future.

+You have two options to access the app: you can click on Sign In and create your own access credentials, or you can use the example that we have previously registered:

+email: john@mail.com and password: 123@abc

+By logging in, you can now add food, order food, see your latest orders and see your stats.

 [Click here to open the app](https://suemy-inagaki.github.io/#/)

 ### Architecture